Goodpasture's Syndrome

 What treatments are available?

 Early diagnosis and treatment are the best ways to prevent kidney damage.
-Your doctor will give you several medications that will fight the harmful antibodies and control fluid buildup or high blood pressure.
+Your doctor may give you medications to help slow the immune system and try to keep it from making harmful antibodies.
+You may also be given medication to control fluid buildup or high blood pressure.
 The doctor may suggest that you undergo a special blood filtering process (plasmapheresis) to remove harmful antibodies.

 What can I expect in the long term?
 Does the disease ever go away?

 Usually, your body will make the antibodies for a short time, anywhere from a few weeks to two years.
 Once this stops, you should not have any more problems with your lungs.
-However, your kidneys may have been harmed a little or a lot.
+However, your kidneys may have been slightly or heavily damaged.
 The five year survival rate is 80%.
 Fewer than 30% of people require long term dialysis.

 Do I need to be on a special diet?

-Sometimes you will be asked to change your diet due to high blood pressure or a change in kidney function.
+Sometimes you will be asked to make changes to your diet due to high blood pressure or lower kidney function.
+For example, you may need to control you intake of salt, fluids and protein.
 Your physician, dietitian or another member of your health care team can help you understand these changes.

 What else can I do to help myself?